chuckwired/WWatch/README.md

 time-in
 =======

-Pebble application written in C as a custom stopwatch for the gym.
+Pebble application written in C as a custom, personally made stopwatch for the gym.